I am a Senior Research Scientist in the

 I work broadly across the areas of high dimensional data analysis, latent variable modeling, variational inference, and representation learning.

 Within CCM, I am attempting to build a group with diverse backgrounds and interests.
-We interview seasonally for summer interns, three-year postdocs, and research scientists (at all levels of seniority).
+We interview seasonally for summer interns, three-year postdocs, and research scientists.
 This year we are also advertising a joint position for an associate research scientist in CCM and a tenure-track faculty member in the Computer Science Department at Cooper Union.

 Before joining Flatiron, I was a tenured faculty member at